Introduction

 Tools You’ll Need:

-Measuring Tape: This is used for precise measurements of the granite slab.
+Measuring Tape: This is a must-have for getting accurate measurements of your granite slab.

 Steps to Accurate Measurement and Marking: